Retraction Dynamics of a Highly Viscous Liquid Sheet: Concluding remarks

 The thin-film problem was further simplified by identifying a locally conserved quantity that relates the horizontal velocity to the sheet thickness.
 This allowed us to reduce the coupled mass and momentum equations to a single equation governing either the film thickness or the velocity.
 In terms of thickness, the problem became mathematically equivalent to a Stefan-type problem, with the thickness satisfying the heat equation with a moving boundary at the free edge and time-dependent boundary conditions.
 Alternatively, in terms of velocity, the problem reduced to the Burgers’ equation, again with a moving boundary and time-dependent boundary conditions.

 We numerically solved the reduced problem for the sheet thickness, revealing distinct dynamics that depend on the dimensionless parameter $\mathcal{L}$ and the rescaled time $T$, The results show a good agreement with previous studies of highly viscous liquid sheets \cite{Brenner:99, Savva:09}, including full Navier–Stokes simulations by Deka and Pierson \cite{Deka:20}.
-We numerically solved the reduced problem for the sheet thickness, revealing distinct dynamics that depend on the dimensionless parameter $\mathcal{L}$ and the rescaled time $T$, The results show a good agreement with previous studies of highly viscous liquid sheets \cite{Brenner:99, Savva:09}, including full Navier–Stokes simulations by Deka and Pierson \cite{Deka:20}.

 To further illuminate our numerical results, we analyzed the reduced thin-film model in different asymptotic regimes, obtaining analytical approximations for the thickness and velocity profiles, as well as the retraction speed.
 For finite $\mathcal{L}$, the retraction speed scales as $2\sqrt{T/\pi}$ at early times and as $\mathcal{L}/(1 + T)^2$ at late times.
 These early- and late-time results agree with those of Savva and Bush \cite{Savva:09} and Deka and Pierson \cite{Deka:20}, respectively, though their derivations were based on different governing equations.